MosesSupposes/Purescript-By-Example/text/chapter5.md

 The project uses some packages which we have already seen, and adds the following new dependencies:

-- `purescript-globals`, which provides access to some common JavaScript values and functions.
+- `globals`, which provides access to some common JavaScript values and functions.
-- `purescript-math`, which provides access to the JavaScript `Math` module.
+- `math`, which provides access to the JavaScript `Math` module.

 The `Data.Picture` module defines a data type `Shape` for simple shapes, and a type `Picture` for collections of shapes, along with functions for working with those types.